 The outbreak of the novel coronavirus, or COVID-19, in many countries continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
 The global impact of the outbreak has been rapidly evolving, and as cases of the virus have continued to be identified in additional countries, many countries have reacted by instituting or reinstituting quarantines, restrictions on travel and other measures to mitigate the impact of this pandemic.
 While many of these measures have been relaxed in certain jurisdictions, spread of the virus continues and restrictions generally remain in place.
 Such actions have created disruption in global supply chains, and have adversely impacted a number of industries, including, among others, transportation, hospitality and entertainment.
 The outbreak has triggered a period of global economic slowdown and continued volatility and could have a continued adverse impact on economic and market conditions.
-The rapid development and fluidity of this situation precludes any prediction as to the duration and extent of this pandemic and its impact on the Company's postfolio companies.
+The rapid development and fluidity of this situation precludes any prediction as to the duration and extent of this pandemic and its impact on the Company's business, financial condition and results of operations, as well as the business, financial condition and results of operations of the Company's portfolio companies.
 Nevertheless, the novel coronavirus presents material uncertainty and risk with respect to our and our portfolio companies' performance and financial results.
-The Company is actively monitoring developments with respect to this pandemic and its impact as part of the Company's overall investment objective and strategy.
-The Company had a reduction in its net asset value as of December 31, 2020 as compared to its net asset value as of December 31, 2019, which was primarily the result of the impact of COVID-19.
-The decrease in net asset value as of December 31, 2020 primarily resulted from an increase in the aggregate unrealized depreciation of the Company's investment portfolio resulting from decreases in the fair value of some of its portfolio company investments primarily due to the expected immediate adverse economic effects of COVID-19 and the continuing uncert
+The Company is actively monitoring developments with respect to this pandemic and its impact as part of the Company's overall investment objective and strategy Although net asset value of the Company as of March 31, 2021 remained consistent as compared to its net asset value as of December 31, 2020, the Company had a reduction in net asset value as of December 31, 2020 as compared to its net asset value as of September 30, 2020, which was primarily the result of the impact of COVID-19.
+The decrease in net asset value as on September 30, 2020, which was primarily resulted from an increase in the aggregate unrealized depreciation of the Company's investment portfolio resulting from decreases in the fair value of some of its portfolio company investments primarily due to the expected immediate adverse economic effects of COVID-19 and the continuing uncertainty surrounding COVID-19's long-term impact, as well as the re-pricing of credit risk in the broadly syndicated credit market .
+To the extent the Company's portfolio companies continue to be adversely impacted by the effects of COVID-19, it may have a material adverse impact on the Company's future net investment income, the fair value of its portfolio investments, its financial condition and the results of its operations and financial condition.